pallavagarwal07/pallavagarwal07.github.io/_posts/2017-06-07-A-month-end-at-Google.md

 classes are based on developing technical skills, or professional skills, there are a number of classes on seemingly random topics.
 I took a cooking class, where I baked a set of delicious cookies (which I got to take home).

+**Memegen** - Of course, how can one work on a computer without periodically looking at memes, right?
+Lo and behold!
+Google even has its own meme website internally.
+Your best source of fun and fake news about everything Google!

 ## Verdict